 Cevik, however, later somewhat softened his stance, stating that “has never and will never hit its allies anywhere and that includes the US in Syria,” while adding that “no one should allow our US allies to become a shield for them.”

-Posted by Gordon Duff, Senior Editor on May 10, 2017, With 1865 Reads Filed under Russia.
+Posted by Gordon Duff, Senior Editor on May 10, 2017, With 1883 Reads Filed under Russia.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.